 These positive views were counterbalanced by less positive experiences.
-A grandmother looking after her two-year-old grandchild felt less supported, despite looking after her under a supervision order.
+For example, a grandmother looking after her two-year-old grandchild felt less supported, despite looking after her under a supervision order.
 She felt unable to talk to the local authority about her problems: